30 May 2024

 29 November 2022

-The lecturers for this course have been so supportive of our studies, whether it’s answering questions, organising 1-1’s to support our needs, providing feedback on work, tutorials, or assignment support.
-I can’t fault them for the help they have given which has made studying less stressful knowing that there’s help available should we need it.
+The lecturers have been so supportive of our studies, whether it’s answering questions, organising one-to-ones to support our needs, providing feedback on work, tutorials, or assignment support.
+I can’t fault them for the help they have given.
+It's made studying less stressful knowing that there’s help available should we need it.

 Disclaimer